z-george-ma/saga/README.md

 asyncio.get_event_loop().run_until_complete(saga.start_event_loop())
 ```

-### How do I define orchestration?
-How can I define orchestration and compensation actions, like https://github.com/absent1706/saga-framework#basics-synchronous-sagas?
+### How do I define orchestration and compensation actions, similar to [saga-framework](https://github.com/absent1706/saga-framework#basics-synchronous-sagas)?

 In short answer, you don't.
-Orchestration usually implies sequential control flow, i.e. run step 1, then step 2, etc. If subsequent step fails, roll back previous step (i.e. run compensation action for step 1).
+Orchestration usually implies sequential control flow.
+If subsequent step fails, roll back previous steps.

-This could be handy for some circumstances, with the trade-off that it introduces assumptions how an application should work, and adds additional complexity.
+This could be handy for some circumstances, with the caveat that it assumes that's how you write your application.

 Saga leaves the decision of workflow and compensation actions to the user.
-In saga, you can return another step within saga functions, which gives you full control of the workflow, e.g.
+In saga, the continuation of workflow is done via returning another step within saga functions, which gives you full control of the workflow, e.g.

 ```python
 @saga.step